automancy/automancy/README.md

 # automancy!

-A game about Automation, themed around Magic, based on Hexagons, and -- there's no Conveyor Belts.
+A game about automation, hexagons and magic; and there's no Conveyor Belts.

 Game's WIP.